Lakeshore Mall (Georgia)

 Lakeshore Mall is a regional enclosed shopping mall located in Hall County, Georgia.
-The mall is anchored by two Belk stores, a Dick's Sporting Goods, and a Krazy Dealz in the former JCPenney.
+The mall is anchored by two Belk stores and a Dick's Sporting Goods, with two vacant anchors with JCPenney and Sears.

 History

 On May 11, 1968, ground was broken for what was then called Lakeshore Plaza, slated to become the largest mall outside the metro-Atlanta area at the time.
 The property was developed by a group of Gainesville investors operating under the name Lakeshore Plaza Enterprises, Inc., with a total estimated cost of 3 million dollars.

 The proposed anchors comprised a 110,000-square-foot JCPenney, which relocated from South and Main, along with a 24,000-square-foot Roses, both planned for future expansions.
 Another anchor, a 15,325-square-foot A&P Supermarket, was also included in the plan.
 It was scheduled for construction during the first phase and was expected to open in the second phase.

 Lakeshore Plaza Mall would officially open on August 14 as North Georgia's only enclosed shopping mall.
 Some tenants would include Bell Shoes, Dipper Dan, Gem Jewelry Co., Jacobs Drugs, Ragland Book Store, Southern shoes, and Whit and Bobbie's.

 Belk-Gallant opened a location at the mall in 1973 and relocated from its downtown store.

 A&P would liquidate and close in April 1980, which would be replaced by Knickers.

 In 1986, Atlanta developer Scott Hudgens would purchase Lakeshore Mall and Immedient announce an expansion which would feature a food court, a GA 4 Theater, small shops, and a SEARS department store on the other side of the JCPenney.
 At this time, Roses would relocate to a new 54.000 sqft store and Belk would undergo a 20,000 sqft expansion.

 Roses would close its location in February 1994, and it would become a second Belk store.
 Knickers would close in 1991 and would be replaced Ruby Tuesday in July 1992.
 In 1994, SEARS would undergo a major renovation to its store.
 In 1998, Colonial Properties would purchase the mall from Scott Hudgens.

 When the Hollywood 15 opened, Lakeshore continued to show first-run films as Georgia Theatre Company took over operations after Storey folded.
 Lakeshore became a 99-cent theater after 2000 and closed in September 2007.
 It was demolished in 2013.
 The theater was located in the food court of the mall.